approov/quickstart-android-kotlin-okhttp/SHAPES-EXAMPLE.md

 ![Approov Initialization](readme-images/approov-init-code.png)

 The Approov SDK needs a configuration string to identify the account associated with the app.
 It will have been provided in the Approov onboarding email (it will be something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`).
-Copy this into `io/approov/shapes/ShapesApp.kt:29`, replacing the text `<enter-your-config-string-here>`.
+Copy this into `io/approov/shapes/ShapesApp.kt`, replacing the text `<enter-your-config-string-here>`.

 Next we need to use Approov when we make request for the shapes.
-Only a single line of code needs to be changed at `io/approov/shapes/MainActivity.kt:108`:
+Change the code in`io/approov/shapes/MainActivity.kt`:

 ![Approov Fetch](readme-images/approov-fetch.png)

-> **NOTE:** Don't forget to comment out the previous line, the one using the standard OkHttpClient().
+> **NOTE:** Don't forget to comment out the previous line, the one using the standard `OkHttpClient()`.

+Note that it is also necessary to uncomment the `ApproovService` import near the start of the file.

 Instead of using a default `OkHttpClient` we instead make the call using a client provided by the `ApproovService`.
 This automatically fetches an Approov token and adds it as a header to the request.
 It also pins the connection to the endpoint to ensure that no Man-in-the-Middle can eavesdrop on any communication being made.